 Key Principles And Legal Guidelines For Parenting Time

 Wise parents often realize that their roles in their children’s eyes take on even greater importance than ever after a divorce or separation.
-Attorney TJ Walczak co-parents his children and has navigated child custody disputes of his own, as well as others on behalf of clients of the law firm.
+Attorney TJ Battistelli co-parents his children and has navigated child custody disputes of his own, as well as others on behalf of clients of the law firm.

 - He knows how important it is to settle any disagreements strictly between the parents, keeping children out of any tension that may develop.